Seagate/halon/doc/developer/components/resource-graph.rst

 -------

 The :abbr:`RG (resource graph)` is the core database used by the :ref:`recovery-coordinator` when deciding upon actions to be taken.
 The :ref:`recovery-coordinator` both reads and writes to the resource graph, reading current system information and updating it to reflect changes of state or condition.
-It is one of the three components replicated by the :ref:`replicator`.
+It is one of the two components replicated by the :ref:`replicator`.

 Detail
 ------